simplemindedbot/simplemindedbot/content/improving-acceptance-criteria-ai-agile.md

 However, writing high-quality, comprehensive, and testable acceptance criteria can be a complex task.
 The process often requires significant time and input from various stakeholders to ensure that nothing is overlooked.
 This is where **Artificial Intelligence (AI)** can offer tangible improvements.
 AI-powered tools can streamline the creation of acceptance criteria, enhance their clarity, and even assist in automating their conversion into test cases.

 In this post, we will explore how AI can augment acceptance criteria in Agile development, making them more precise, testable, and efficient.
-We'll delve into the details of how AI processes can simplify writing AC, improve collaboration, and integrate automated testing—all while maintaining alignment with business goals.
+We'll dive into the details of how AI processes can simplify writing AC, improve collaboration, and integrate automated testing—all while maintaining alignment with business goals.

 ---